Asbestos on Navy Ships

 Is asbestos still used on Navy ships?

 Yes, asbestos can still be found on a handful of older Navy ships.
-However, the asbestos materials were deemed sturdy enough that fibers wouldn’t be released, meaning they pose a very low health risk.
+However, in these cases the asbestos is in good shape and doesn’t pose a risk to human health.

 Can you sue the Navy for asbestos exposure?

-You may be able to sue these manufacturers if you develop lung cancer or mesothelioma from exposure to asbestos on U.S. Navy ships.
+These manufacturers knew asbestos was dangerous but hid the health risks for decades.
 You can still file for VA benefits if you file a Navy lung cancer or mesothelioma lawsuit.

-Get a free case review now to learn if you’re eligible to file a mesothelioma or lung cancer lawsuit for asbestos on Navy ships.
+Get a free case review now to learn if you’re eligible to file a mesothelioma or lung cancer lawsuit following service on asbestos ships.

 Can I receive VA disability for asbestos exposure on Navy ships?